Save up to 40% off our winter favs →Shop The Winter Clearout

 Core Desired Feeling in Your Wardrobe: Mindful

 Creating a more mindful wardrobe involves being more thoughtful about your purchases.
-If you’re just starting out with a closet full of Forever 21 (no judgement!), making a plan for how to transition your wardrobe to a more ethical one is key.
+If you’re just starting out with a closet full of Forever 21 (no judgement!), making a plan for how to transition your wardrobe to more ethical sustainable clothing one is key.
 A good starting point would be to research brands that would align with your values, and possibly start building a clothing budget.
 Also, doing a closet cleanse would help you see what you have, and what you need, so that you don’t purchase things unnecessarily.

 You’ll have 7 days to wear 7 rarely-worn items, and if you can’t you have to agree to let them go.
 If you can?
 You may just discover a hidden gem that you forgot about in your closet.